Gigaspaces/xap-docs/site/content/xap121net/space-persistency-advanced-topics.markdown

 # Hibernate ID Generation

-Hibernate supports multiple ID generators as detailed in [Hibernate documentation](http://docs.jboss.org/hibernate/core/3.3/reference/en/html/mapping.html#mapping-declaration-id).
+Hibernate supports multiple ID generators as detailed in {{%exurl "Hibernate documentation""http://docs.jboss.org/hibernate/core/3.3/reference/en/html/mapping.html#mapping-declaration-id"%}}.
 Your hibernate mapping file should use algorithm that is appropriate for your use case.

 Some generators increase the number of database operations and result into overall adverse performance.
-You need to watch out for generators + database combinations that automatically disable the batch insert mode transparently as mentioned [here](http://docs.jboss.org/hibernate/core/3.3/reference/en/html/batch.html).
+You need to watch out for generators + database combinations that automatically disable the batch insert mode transparently as mentioned {{%exurl "here""http://docs.jboss.org/hibernate/core/3.3/reference/en/html/batch.html"%}}.

 _"Hibernate disables insert batching at the JDBC level transparently if you use an identity identifier generator."_

-{{% tip %}}
+{{% note %}}
 Using a sequence number increases the database reads on some databases, because Hibernate reads the next sequence number before each new `INSERT` in the batch.
 This also disables batch persistence used by GigaSpaces HibernateExternalDataSource.

 A better strategy would be to use a dummy generator like "increment" in hibernate mapping file, on the database side define a INSERT trigger on this table to generate a new id using a sequence.
 You will see orders of magnitude performance improvement in the database operations making this simple change.
-{{% /tip %}}
+{{% /note %}}

 {{% anchor limits %}}